 Ensuring that you carry out an appropriate warm-up with plenty of stretching to help prepare your muscles for exercise is vital to help avoid injury.
 Tennis elbow is an overuse injury, which means that it occurs when excessive stress is put upon the working muscle.
 If you spend time conditioning these muscles by increasing their strength and flexibility it will help to prevent future injuries.
 A number of simple stretches can be carried out in a matter of minutes which will help to increase the strength and flexibility of your wrist, forearm, and elbow joint.

-Keep your eyes peeled on the Tennisletics blog for an overview of some of our favorite exercises to help prevent tennis elbow.
+Check out the Tennisletics blog for our favorite exercises to help prevent tennis elbow.

 Alter your grip